Q & A

-Any additions or alterations you wish to make after a scope of works and a price have been agreed may be done and may alter the estimated/quoted pricing depending on the impact on time and materials.
+Any additions or alterations you wish to make after a scope of works and price have been agreed may be undertaken, but such variations may alter the final pricing depending on the impact on time and materials.

 Can I order my own materials for a job and have you just provide the labour?

 With my trade wholesalers, I can get great pricing on quality branded parts with the materials I provide warrantied for 24 months as I always source decent hardware to ensure I don't lose out on warranty call-outs.
 My mark-up on supplied materials is 10-25% which covers the cost of shopping around, ordering in & stocking items, transportation to site and dealing with warranty returns on the rare occasion that such is needed.
 You may choose to source your own materials, however they must meet British or equivalent European standards and be suitable for the job.
 If I find they're not suitable for whatever reason, then I reserve the right to refuse to perform the requested work.
 Materials I haven't supplied will not be guaranteed or warrantied in any way by David Savery Electrical Services Ltd. In the event of a subsequent fault or failure post installation, any call out for fault-finding or repair will be chargeable unless it can be proven that the issue was as a result of poor workmanship, e.g. failure to follow manufacturer installation instructions, damage caused by incorrect application of tools, etc.

 What are the terms and conditions?